-Timer number Allows a specific timer to be selected for configuration Enable Allows the user to enable/disable the selected timer mat.

-Remaining This is a dynamic display showing the time remaining in hours:minutes:seconds for-
+Timer number Enable Allows a specific timer to be selected for configuration Allows the user to enable/disable the selected timer Remaining This is a dynamic display showing the time remaining in hours:minutes:seconds for- mat.
 Repeat in For repeat timers, shows the time remaining before the repeat is initiated.
-Display is

-00:00:00 whilst timer is counting down.
+Display is 00:00:00 whilst timer is counting down.
 Reset now Allows a running timer to be reset to 00:00:00.
 Start now Allows the operator to initiate the timer.
 Descriptor Allows a descriptor to be entered for the timer.

-Self Start If enabled, this causes date and time selection fields to appear as shown in figure

-4.3.14 above.

-Date: allows a day number to be selected from a picklist of 1 to N and 'Any', where

-N is the maximum number of days in the selected month.
+Self Start If enabled, this causes date and time selection fields to appear as shown in figure 4.3.14 above.
+Date: allows a day number to be selected from a picklist of 1 to N and 'Any', where N is the maximum number of days in the selected month.
 Month: allows a month number to be entered from a picklist of 1 to 12 and 'Any'.
-Hour: allows an hour number to be selected from a picklist of 1 to 23, 'Midnight' and
+Hour: allows an hour number to be selected from a picklist of 1 to 23, 'Midnight' and 'Any'.

-'Any'.

 Minute: allows a minutes number to be entered from a picklist of 0 to 59 and 'Any'.
 Seconds: allows a seconds value to be entered from a picklist of 0 to 59 and 'Any'.
 Duration Allows the user to enter a count-down time period in seconds.
 Repeat after Allows the user to enter a repeat rate.
 It should be noted that the repeat value includes the duration time.
-For example, to time down from 50 seconds, every minute, a 'Duration' value of 50 seconds should be entered, with a 'Repeat after' value of 60 seconds (not 10 seconds).

-Note: If Month = 'Any', and Day = 31, then the timer will not be triggered in February, April, June, September or November.
+For example, to time down from 50 seconds, every minute, a 'Duration' value of 50 seconds should be entered, with a 'Repeat afte value of 60 seconds (not 10 seconds). nth = 'Any', and Day = 31, then the timer will not be triggered in February, April, June, September September or November Similarly if $Day = 30$ the timer will not be triggered in February and so

+September or November.
 Similarly, if Day = 30, the timer will not be triggered in February, and so on.